LeegenSteven/NetworkAgent-dev/tools/Readme.md

 # LLM Tools

-This folder contains a rest endpoint can be used by LLMs to interact with the Kubernetes network orchestration layer.
+This folder contains a rest endpoint that can be used by LLMs to interact with the Kubernetes network orchestration layer.